-- ✓ Our Inclusion Manager/SENDCo is Bill Gratwick. - ✓ Bill works 1 day a week, this is usually on a Tuesday. - ✓ If you would like to contact him you can either call the school on 01323 870203 or email him at bgratwick@alfriston.e-sussex.sch.uk.
+- ✓ Our Inclusion Manager/SENCo is Bill Gratwick. - ✓ Mr Gratwick works 1 day a week, this is usually on a Thursday.
+However, the Headteacher, Mrs Hudson is usually available every day and can also be contacted with regards to SEND. - If you would like to contact Mr Gratwick or Mrs Hudson you can either call the school on 01323 870203 or email office@alfriston.e-sussex.sch.uk